mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Katagiri**: It is open to everybody.
 Everybody's goal.
 And also, it's open to not only the present, but also past, present, and future, for long range.
 The goal is extended through the three times.
 So it's huge.

-That's why, we cannot get such a huge goal.
-Because it's too big. *[he chuckles]* But, we are such a huge goal.
+That's why we cannot get such a huge goal: because it's too big. *[he chuckles]* But, we are such a huge goal.
 So, how can I say [it]?
 Let's [say?] that ... a huge goal blooms with your life.
 How?
 Making arrangement of environment.

 So finally, [the] third type of zazen doesn't have a goal.
 We can say so.
 But it doesn't mean no goal.
 There is a goal, but that goal is broad, huge.
 But [in the] second type of zazen, goal is limited by individual views and thoughts.
 So, according to his life, of course, his task, his business, is [to] succeed.
 But I don't know whether it is good for others.
 So finally, he doesn't know what to do next.